 It’s currently worth just over $80, trending upwards since the beginning of November.
 Analysts say that Litecoin is typically a solid smaller investment to make, and the transaction speed makes it incredibly easy to get started.

-Ethereum launched in 2015, and although the value of the currency itself still has a long way to go to catch up to BTC, it’s the second largest crypto in the market.
-The team is running up to the launch of Ethereum 2.0, which some predict will cause the price to finally push past $500 – so investing now could pay off.
+Ethereum launched in 2015, and although the currency’s value still has a long way to go to catch up to BTC, it’s the second largest crypto in the market.
+The team is running up to the launch of Ethereum 2.0, which some predict will cause the price to push past $500 finally – so investing now could pay off.

 The company is putting lots of work into making software development more secure and has some serious ambition as to their platform’s impact on the industry.
 It’s worth reading into Ethereum’s mission statement, because they could easily be the next big crypto “thing”, and are probably in the strongest position to dethrone Bitcoin.

-Ethereum’s blockchain tech is being used by huge companies like Amazon, which is drawing in lots of attention – lots of experts expect Ethereum to trend solidly upwards for the next few years.
+Ethereum’s blockchain tech is being used by huge companies like Amazon, drawing in lots of attention – many experts expect Ethereum to trend solidly upwards for the next few years.

-Obviously, there are a plethora of choices available, and the market is changing rapidly.
+Obviously, many choices are available, and the market is changing rapidly.
 But these three are as good a place as any to get started.
 Good luck!